LogtalkDotOrg/logtalk3/manuals/sources/refman/predicates/threaded_1.rst

 ::

-   threaded(Goals)

    threaded(Conjunction)
    threaded(Disjunction)

-Proves each goal in a conjunction (disjunction) of goals in its own thread.
-This predicate is deterministic and opaque to cuts.
-The predicate argument is **not** flattened.
+Proves each goal in a conjunction or a disjunction of goals in its own thread.
+This meta-predicate is deterministic and opaque to cuts.
+The predicate argument is **not** flattened and it must be bound at compile-time to either a conjunction or a disjunction (the individual goals, however, can be bound only at runtime).

 When the argument is a conjunction of goals, a call to this predicate blocks until either all goals succeed, one of the goals fail, or one of